 Please “Like” CCC’s Facebook page to stay connected.
 It you’ve never used Facebook, now’s a good time to give it a try.
 There are plenty of privacy settings to protect yourself.
+We’ve been broadcasting our Sunday morning services on Facebook Live.
+Just go to our Facebook page Sundays at 10 am to watch.
 You’ll often find faith-filled inspiration and lots of humor, and you’ll see what folks are doing to navigate through this time.
 On our Facebook page we’ve been posting announcements, inspiration and links to video sermons.

 Our Sunday Services are recorded each week.
-We’ve been posting the services (or sometimes just the message) on our YouTube channel.
+We’ve been posting the services (or sometimes just the message) on our YouTube channel as well as on our Facebook page.
 Go to: CCC YouTube Channel.
 Please “subscribe” to our channel to receive notifications when new videos are posted.

 4. Sunday School Classes